undp/ssc/docs/app.md

 - `app` has properties set in only `script.coffee` (`projects`, `filters`, `state` and `router`) and `utils.coffee` (`utils`).
 - `preloadData` contains the `countries` and `indices` data bootstrapped into `index.html` on page load.

+# Deployment

+Hosted on Github pages.

+Push any changes onto the `gh-pages` branch, and the site will be rebuilt and redeployed almost immediately.